jlangch/venice/doc/readme/ipc.md

   * `:oneway?`          - `true` if one-way message else `false`
   * `:response-status`  - the response status (ok, bad request, ...)
   * `:timestamp`        - the message's creation timestamp in milliseconds since epoch
+  * `:expires-at`       - the message's expiration time in milliseconds since epoch
   * `:request-id`       - the request ID (may be `nil`)
   * `:topic`            - the topic
   * `:payload-mimetype` - the payload data mimetype